Even if you’re familiar with nonprofits, you might not know exactly what constitutes a 509(a)(1) public charity.

 6.2 Broad Base of Supporters

 One way to show that an organization is publicly supported is to demonstrate a broad base of support.
-For example, does the organization receive donations from members of a single-family, or people from throughout the community?
+For example, does the organization receive donations from single-family members or people from throughout the community?
 The IRS notes that when considering this information, they will take into account the type of organization, how long it has been around, and whether its activities are niche and inherently attract a smaller donor community.
-This is because narrowly-focused and newer organizations logically tend to have smaller, more narrowly-defined donor pools.
+This is because narrowly focused and newer organizations logically tend to have smaller, more narrowly defined donor pools.

 6.3 A Governing Body that Reflects Public Interests